seligerit/aws-terraform-tools/README.md

 # aws-terraform-tools action

-This action installs the tools [tfenv](https://github.com/tfutils/tfenv) and [tgenv](https://github.com/taosmountain/tgenv), adds them to github actions path and uses them to install the latest terrafrom and terragrunt version.
+This action installs the tools [tfenv](https://github.com/tfutils/tfenv) and [tgenv](https://github.com/taosmountain/tgenv), adds them to github actions path and uses them to install the latest terraform and terragrunt version.

 ## Inputs